rigoneri/syte/README.md

-### Setting up Lastfm integration
+### Setting up Last.fm integration

-The lastfm integration does not make any authenticated calls so setting it up only requires that you register an application with Lastfm and get an API key.
+The Last.fm integration does not make any authenticated calls so setting it up only requires that you register an application with Lastfm and get an API key.

 To get an API key simply follow the [Getting started instructions](http://www.last.fm/api).
 You can then view your API Key from [your api account page](http://www.last.fm/api/account).